Shift Work Dangers Safety Talk

 Not only are there hazards to your health due to shift work, but there are also hazards in the workplace for individuals on these shifts.
 Some of the hazards created by shift work are:

-- Fatigue is a major issue in the workplace for workers who work regular hours.
-Those working shift work are put at even higher risks for fatigue related incidents.
+- Fatigue.
+Fatigue is a major issue in the workplace for workers who work regular hours.
+Those working shift work are put at even higher risks for fatigue-related incidents.

-- In some industries, there can be an increase likelihood of workplace violence at night (i.e. robberies).
+- Workplace violence.
+In some industries, there can be an increased likelihood of workplace violence at night (i.e. robberies).